Shinao/Malicious/README.md

 * get back to old EP

 `> We got 13 flags (out of 54!)`
-> We note that we got only 1 flag if we don't change the EP (They almost all use behavioral detection)
+> We note that we got only 1 flag if we don't change the EP so most of them only check the section pointed by the EP or use only a sandbox as detection method.

 <br>